CERN/TIGRE/README.md

 - State of the art implementations of projection and backprojection operations on GPUs, with easy interface with higher level languages in order to ease delevoping of new methods.

+- **Flexible CT geometry:** Cone Beam, Parallel Beam, Digital Tomosynthesis, C-arm CT, an any other geometry.
+Geometric parameters are defined per projection, not per scan.

 - A wide range of recosntruction algorithms for CT

 	- Filtered Backprojection (FBP,FDK) and variations (different filters, Parker weights, ...)